 School-Based Mental & Chemical Health

 School-Based Mental Health is a program in which Nystrom & Associates, Ltd. (NAL) places clinical mental health providers at a community school to provide therapeutic services to students who have a mental health diagnosis.
-The school-based therapist meets regularly with school personnel to collaborate on the needs of students.
-The school-based therapist is a valuable resource for the school.
+Therapists will collaborate with teachers, school social workers, and staff to aid the student in working towards their individual goals.

 The school-based therapist works with all students who qualify for mental health services.
 They do not need to be receiving special education services or have an individualized education plan (IEP).
 Guardian involvement is encouraged and recommended.
-The School-Based Mental Health Program serves clients through the Professional Family Based Division at NAL.
+School-based therapy serves clients through the Professional Family-Based Division at NAL.

-- Creates greater accessibility for families to receive mental health counseling.
+- Removes barriers such as transportation and scheduling difficulties, providing greater accessibility for families to receive mental health counseling

 What about the summer months?

-In the summer months, school-based mental health therapists have the flexibility to meet with students at their home, school or community locations to continue services.
+- In the summer months, school-based therapy can continue and therapists have the flexibility to meet with students at their home, school, or community locations to continue services.

 What is School-Linked Mental Health Services?

-School-linked mental health services are provided by a student’s in-home Children’s Therapeutic Services and Support (CTSS) worker.
-The CTSS worker can work with the student at home, school and in community locations to help them learn to reduce any negative impacts their mental health diagnosis is having on their ability to function as normally as possible.
+- School-linked mental health services are provided by a student’s in-home Children’s Therapeutic Services and Supports (CTSS) worker.
+The CTSS worker can work with the student at home, school, and community locations to help them learn to reduce any negative impacts their mental health diagnosis is having on their ability to function as normally as possible.
 NAL serves students through school-linked mental health services in over 100 schools throughout the state of Minnesota.

-If you have any questions about the schools that we serve please contact us by calling 1-844-NYSTROM.
+If you have any questions about school-based therapy and the schools that we serve please contact us by calling 1-844-NYSTROM.